hmcalister/Webbed/README.md

 #### Running the example

-Simply `git clone` this template to get started.
-Run `go build .` to build the project for the first time, then run the executable to show the example frontend, served embedded from the Go binary.
+Simply `git clone` this template, cd into the `frontend` directory and run `npm install` to get the node dependencies.
+From the root directory, run `go build .` to build the project for the first time, then run the executable to show the example frontend, served embedded from the Go binary.

 #### Developing from the template